crimx/observable-hooks/docs/guide/core-concepts.md

 Producers produce normal values.
 Normal values can be converted into Observables via many different helpers which use `observable.next` under the hood.

+In the context of React Function Component, changes of props, states and any variable can be captured with the `useEffect` and `useLayoutEffect` hooks.
+This makes it a valid Producer.

 ### useObservable

-In the context of React Function Component, changes of props, states and any variable can be captured with the `useEffect` hook.
-This makes it a valid Producer.

-Observable Hooks offers [`useObservable`][useObservable] to convert these values into Observables.
+Observable Hooks offers [`useObservable`][useObservable] and [`useLayoutObservable`][useLayoutObservable] to convert these values into Observables.

 ### useObservableCallback